GaryHostt/beginner_ERP_OIC/README.md

 ## Objectives

 - Use the [Cloud ERP adapter](https://docs.oracle.com/en/cloud/paas/integration-cloud/erp-adapter/oracle-erp-cloud-adapter-capabilities.html#GUID-5ED9E9D5-66F4-4EAA-87D7-75BD405C1E07) in OIC
+  - this is from the official OIC documentation, more valuable knowledge at this hyperlink
 - Use the sample REST endpoint
 - Explore where else you can go with ERP integrations